Skip to content

 A good waitlist does more than collect emails.
 It captures context, helps qualify interest, and creates a better path into invites and registration.

-That makes the waitlist part of operations, not just a marketing placeholder.
+That makes a waitlist part of operations, not just a marketing placeholder.

 How we are using access control

-We are using a private waitlist, invite-based registration, and a lightweight admin surface so we can open in smaller, more coherent waves.
+We used a private waitlist and a lightweight admin surface to open in smaller, more coherent waves before moving to open early access.

 That gives us room to mature into a stronger public system.